kbariotis/kostasbariotis.com/blog/node-js-dependency-injection/index.md

 I advice you to take a look on [its repository](https://github.com/jeffijoe/awilix) and go through its documentation and examples.
 Also, I have found this [API boilerplate](https://github.com/talyssonoc/node-api-boilerplate) that uses awilix, and also makes uses of many best practices.
 It's a great read even if you don't intent to use it as is.

 The above was an oversimplified example of how dependency injection with awilix can be achieved on Node.js.
-In practice, as the project grows, other complications arise, like the container being bloated it self.
-Awilix is an amazing library though and has most of this issues solved already.
+In practice, as the project grows, other complications arise, like the container being bloated it self. awilix is an amazing library though and has most of this issues solved already.

 I would be curious to know how do you handle dependency injection in your projects.
 Leave a comment below.